 Temperature distribution with depth is another significant parameter for lake thermodynamics.
-The LAKE2.0 model simulates water temperature at pre-defined depth levels.
-FLake outputs include ML depth temperature, shape factor for the thermocline curve, and temperature at the bottom.
-Using these values it is possible to retrieve a water temperature profile.
-Simulation results are shown in Fig. 5 for the following cases: 15 July 2017, 15 January 2018, 15 July 2018, and 15 January 2019 on 12:00 UTC each.
+LAKE2.0 model simulates water temperature at pre-defined depth levels; FLake provides a shape factor for the thermocline curve, ML and bottom temperature.
+Using these values it is possible to access the water temperature of thermocline beneath the ML at any depth.
+Simulation results are shown in Fig. 6 for the following cases: 15 July 2017, 15 January 2018, 15 July 2018, and 15 January 2019 on 12:00 UTC each.

-Figure 5.
+Figure 6.
 Water temperature profiles for 15 July 2017 (a), 15 January 2018 (b), 15 July 2018 (c), and 15 January 2019 (d), 12:00 UTC each.

 Summer water temperature profiles are well represented by both models, although FLake shows an overestimation in the ML.
 In winter, on the other hand, LAKE2.0 overestimates water temperature through whole water column.
-Although LAKE2.0 reproduces the short-term (daily and weekly scales) thermal evolution of the ML very well, the simulated heat content of the entire water column seemed to be higher than in reality.
+Although LAKE2.0 reproduces the short-term (daily and weekly scales) thermal evolution of the ML very well, its integral energy is seemed to be higher than in reality.
 The errors are higher on the second year of the simulation in the results of winter 2018/19, exceeding 1 degree.
-The modelled water column tends to heat slightly more than the actual water column (Fig. 5 (c), (d)).
+The modelled water column tends to heat slightly more than the actual water column (Fig. 6 (c), (d)).
 This behaviour may be due to a small misrepresentation of the energy balance at the lake surface or at the bottom and requires additional tests that could eliminate such systematic errors and improve the results, especially in cold periods.